Common Pool Repair Costs in Texas: What to Expect in 2025

 Texas pool owners use three main filter types: sand, cartridge, and diatomaceous earth (DE).
 Filter maintenance costs depend on which system you have.

 Cartridge filters are usually cheaper to maintain.
-Cleaning costs $75 to $200, while new cartridge elements cost $60 to $200.
+Cleaning costs $100 to $200, while replacement elements (a set of 4) cost $300 to $600.
 Many pool owners handle cartridge cleaning themselves between professional services.

 Proper filter maintenance protects your entire pool system.
 A clogged or damaged filter forces your pump to work harder, potentially leading to premature pump failure.